cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 A pseudorandom generator (PRG) is used to expand a short, (pseudo)random seed into a long string of pseudorandom bits.
 A PRG suitable for this document implements the interface specified in this section.
-Concrete constructions are described in the subsections that folllow.
+Concrete constructions are described in the subsections that follow.

 PRGs are defined by a class `Prg` with the following associated parameter: